 We have put together a five-day Venice itinerary, including day trips from Venice to give you the best of Venice and beyond.

 If you are flying into Venice, for first-timers, taking a water taxi or ferry (Vaporetto) from the airport offers the most beautiful first glimpse of Venice, an experience you will never forget.

 A one-way ferry from the airport will cost approx €15 pp.

-A private water taxi in Venice is an indulgence we can highly recommend to anyone who has the budget.
+A private water taxi in Venice is an indulgence we can highly recommend to anyone with the budget.
 There’s nothing quite so special or chic as being transferred from the airport to your hotel in a private Venetian water taxi.

 Day 1 Tick the Lists See the Venice Highlights